serpal999m/PP/README.md

 # PP |  Personal Pen

 Personal Pen for python 3 tkinter.

       *Helper Only*

+# Installing PP
-For use this function you have to run this command in cmd:
+For use this function you have to run some commands in cmd:

   pip install tkinter

   pip install perpen

   exit